English Speaking Test for RPGs

 FAQs

-What is the ELPA speaking test?
+What is the format of the ELPA speaking test?

 Click here to see the ELPA descriptors of speaking proficiency.